tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Si potrebbe ritenere ragionevole che venisse iterata sempre la stessa generazione, ma non è così (come dalle [regole di traduzione @sec:regole-traduzione]), poiché nella maggior parte dei frangenti il comportamento di cui sopra è preveribile ed inoltre semanticamente affine all'analogo costrutto EBNF. È possibile tuttavia ottenere l'effetto ipotizzato in maniera piuttosto semplice sfruttando il binding forte (vedi [@sec:sospensioni]):

-One might have --- quite reasonably so --- expected to see the same generation being iterated every time, but this is not the case (as stated in the [translation rules @sec:translation-rules]) because in most scenarios the behavior of the above example is the preferable one instead, and also because it bears semantic affinity with its analogous EBNF contruct.
+One might have --- quite reasonably --- expected to see the same generation being iterated every time, but this is not the case (as stated in the [translation rules @sec:translation-rules]) because in most scenarios the behavior of the above example is the preferable one instead, and also because it bears semantic affinity with its analogous EBNF construct.
 It's nevertheless possible to achieve the former behavior in a rather simple manner, by exploiting strong binding (see [@sec:suspensions]):

 **EXAMPLE**